pydemic/hcap/README.md

 | `inv db-fake`         | Seed database with users and fake data |
 | `inv run`             | Start application                      |

 You can list all options with `inv -l`.
+Like make, invoke chains commands, so if you're eager to get started, just run `inv db db-fake run`

 The `inv db-fake` command creates a few useful users that you can use to interact with the platform under different roles.